Shounen Princess: Putri Harimau Naoko: Plot

 Shounen Princess: Putri Harimau Naoko is an otokonoko romance story and follows Naotora Kusunoki, the son of a bureaucrat in the Japanese Ministry of Foreign Affairs.
-The prince of Urunei, a wealthy Southeast Asian country and an ally to Japan, has seen a picture of Naotora, and, mistaking him for a woman, requests to marry him.
+The prince of Urunei, a wealthy Southeast Asian ally to Japan, has seen a picture of Naotora, and, mistaking him for a woman, requests to marry him.
 Despite Naotora's protests, his father obliges, eager to please Urunei and advance his career; renaming him Nao, he sends him to Urunei as his daughter, cross-dressing in a revealing Uruneian outfit.
 Arriving in Urunei, Nao worries about passing as female, but the press, there to photograph the future princess, calls him a beautiful woman.
 At his hotel, an assassin from a purist faction opposing commoners marrying into the royal family attacks Nao, but his bodyguard Ahmad saves him.

 Visiting a market with Ahmad, Nao overhears a rumor that he is Putri Harimau reborn – the legendary Eastern tigress spirit who founded Urunei together with the royal family's dragon-god ancestor.
-Nao slips and is caught in Ahmad's arms, and realizes he can find men attractive.
-They are interrupted by another assassination attempt, which is stopped by the revelation that Ahmad is prince Ahmad bin Shaya Rahman in disguise.
+Nao realizes he finds Ahmad attractive, but they are interrupted by another assassination attempt, which is only stopped when the assassins learn that Ahmad is prince Ahmad bin Shaya Rahman in disguise.
 Nao later learns that Ahmad is a woman disguised as a man when accidentally seeing her bathing with her confidant Major Malika.
 In the women-only inner palace, Nao risks revealing that he has a penis, and is bullied by noblewomen and the king's mother for being a foreign commoner, but Ahmad defends him.

 Nao worries about how femininity feels natural, and is confronted by Jemal Wahid, a masked man who offers to return him to Japan if he cooperates with a plot to drug Ahmad and reveal her gender by leaving her naked in public.
 Nao prevents the plot and saves Ahmad, and Jemal chases them to a cliff; the two fall into the ocean and are swept away to an island.
 After waking up, they make out while Nao contemplates how their relationship may require him to keep cross-dressing.
 Ahmad tells Nao that Jemal is a descendant of the royal family and the only person who could challenge her claim to the throne.